zeebe-io/zeebe-chaos/chaosDays/_posts/2020-07-30-experiment-without-exporters.md

 ```

-Created an issue for it https://github.com/zeebe-io/zeebe/issues/5079
+Created an issue for it [#5079](https://github.com/zeebe-io/zeebe/issues/5079)

 ##### Wrong Exporter Configuration
-When Exporter is configured falsly it breaks the start up, which means the exporter can't be loaded and we see an exception.
+When Exporter is configured falsely it breaks the start up, which means the exporter can't be loaded and we see an exception.

 ```
 {